-To get this transfer done right and to protect yourself in the future, you'll need to draw up an agreement between you and the child's mother.
+Whether you're transferring custody between legal parents or you're delegating authority to a family member, to do it properly and protect yourself in the future, you'll need to draw up an agreement between you and the parent or guardian.
 You can do this without a lawyer, but you'll need to present this agreement to the local court for a judge's approval.
 If you try to skip the court altogether, you put yourself at risk.
-More often than you'd imagine, the parent giving up custody changes his or her mind after a while and then denies there ever was any agreement.
-In that case, the parent accepting custody can get stuck with paying back support even though the child has been living with him or her during the whole time period.
+More often than you'd imagine, the parent giving up custody will have a change of heart after a while and then denies there ever was any agreement.

-Forward the agreement to the court that handled your divorce and include a letter asking a judge to adopt it as a court order.
-Also ask the judge to make an order canceling the deductions from your paycheck.
-A sympathetic judge will give you what you need to take to the payroll office and cancel the child support.
+If you're a parent currently paying support and you've agreed to become the child's primary caregiver, the first step is for you to forward your agreements to the court that handled your divorce or original custody case.
+In many cases, you can include a letter asking a judge to adopt the new agreement as a court order and request an order from the judge canceling the deductions from your paycheck.
+A sympathetic judge will give you what you need to take to the payroll office and cancel the child support payments.
 An unsympathetic judge may tell you that you need to hire a lawyer for the job.
-But in truth, it is a very simple procedure and you should be able to get the court to do the necessary paperwork.
+But in truth, it is a straightforward procedure, and you should be able to do the necessary paperwork.

 The parent accepting custody must continue to pay court-ordered support until the court adopts the new order.
 Otherwise, the parent can get stuck with paying back child support, even though the parents transferred custody to the paying parent.